science-computing/wartungsplan/README.md

     state = New
     priority = 1 very low

-Events headers are the first few lines up until an empty line or a line that does not match "^[A-Za-z0-9-]*: .*$".
+Event headers are the first few lines up until an empty line or a line that does not match "^[A-Za-z0-9-]*: .*$".

     To: email@example.com